Multipartite channel assemblages

+It is easy to see that distinction between quantum and local assemblages certifies existence of quantum entanglement in composed systems.
+On the other hand, sets of no-signaling and quantum assemblages coincide for $n=1$ \cite{G89, HJW93} and start to differ if $n>1$ \cite{SBCSV15,SAPHS18}, i.e. there is a possibility of post-quantum steering.

+Within that framework question regarding possibility of quantum realization of non-local yet extreme points in the set of all no-signaling assemblages become a nontrivial one.
+This question present important practical challenge.
+Namely, in a case when adversary attack of eavesdropper is modeled by possible convex decomposition of assemblage playing a role of resource shared by parties performing some cryptographic task, an affirmative answer to the above question certifies security (against post-quantum resources) of the protocol based on quantum description that is non-local.

+The analogous question related to sets of correlations (respectively no-signaling, quantum and local) is known to have a negative answer, regardless of the number of parties, measurements and outcomes \cite{RTHHPRL}.
+However, as it has been recently shown \cite{RBRH20}, the evoked no-go result is no longer true in the case of no-signaling assemblages, even in the simplest nontrivial case.

-\textit{Multipartite channel steering.-} Starting from the above background behind on general post-quantum steering, it is natural to consider also a generalized scenario of channel steering introduced by Piani for the bipartite case in \cite{Piani15} and discussed from a resource theory perspective in \cite{bus2,bus1}.
-Let us once more consider $n+1$ quantum subsystems $A_1,\ldots, A_n$ and $C$, where only the last subsystem is fully trusted.
-Subsystem $C$ initially interacts with all subsystems $A_1,\ldots, A_n$ where such an interaction is modelled by an action of some quantum channel (i.e., a completely positive and trace preserving map).
-In the next step, all subsystems are spatially separated and the final description of characterized subsystem $C$ is conditioned upon random quantum measurements performed locally by parties on each subsystem $A_i$, with $x_i$ denoting measurements settings and $a_i$ denoting measurements outcomes as before.
-The probabilistic description of the evolution of subsystem $C$ (with respect to vectors of labels $\mathbf{x}_n=(x_1,\ldots, x_n)$, $\mathbf{a}_n=(a_1,\ldots, a_n)$) is in that case encapsulated by the notion of a \textit{quantum channel assemblage} defined as follows. \begin{widetext} \begin{definition} A family $\mathcal{L}=\left\{\Lambda_{\mathbf{a}_n|\mathbf{x}_n}\right\}_{\mathbf{a}_n,\mathbf{x}_n}$ of completely positive maps $\Lambda_{\mathbf{a}_n|\mathbf{x}_n}:B(H_C)\rightarrow B(H_{\tilde{C}})$ defines a quantum channel assemblage if for any state $\rho_C\in B(H_C)$, it holds that
+\textit{Multipartite channel steering.-} Starting from the intuition laying behind the notion of post-quantum steering it is natural to consider also a generalized scenario of channel steering introduced for bipartite case in \cite{Piani15} and discussed from resource theory perspective in \cite{bus2,bus1}.
+Indeed, let us firstly once more consider $n+1$ quantum subsystem $A_1,\ldots, A_n$ and $C$ where only the last subsystem is fully trusted.
+Subsystem $C$ initially interacts with all subsystems $A_1,\ldots, A_n$ while such interaction is modeled by an action of some quantum channel (i.e. completely positive and trace preserving map).
+In next step all subsystems become separated and final description of characterized subsystem $C$ is conditioned upon random quantum measurements performed locally by parties at each subsystem $A_i$ with $x_i$ denoting measurements settings and $a_i$ denoting measurements outcomes respectively.
+Probabilistic description of evolution of subsystem $C$ (with respect to vectors of labels $\mathbf{x}_n=(x_1,\ldots, x_n)$, $\mathbf{a}_n=(a_1,\ldots, a_n)$) is in that case encapsulated by the notion of \textit{quantum channel assemblage}.